Pokhara to Kathmandu - Nepal Mountain Bike

 Day 9: The 'Corker from Gorkha' is possibly the best ride of the whole trip, as we descend to the Buri Gandaki, then take an exciting new route alongside the tributary Ankhu Khola, following challenging tracks and trails, to a camp beyond Kali Sundhari Bazaar.
 Ride distance 40 km (25 miles) with 800 metres of ascent and 1450 metres of descent.

-Day 10: Heading east through villages well off the beaten track, we start out with a long climb on a rough jeep road to Samari Bhanjyang.
-It's then downhill to Phedi and a junction with the tarmac road for the last stretch to our riverside camping place close to Trisuli Bazaar.
-Ride distance 48 km (30 miles) with 1300 metres of ascent and 1250 metres of descent.
+Day 10: This is the first of 2 challenging days, as head east through villages well off the beaten track.
+We start out with a long climb on a rough jeep road to Samari Bhanjyang.
+It's then downhill to Phedi and a junction with the tarmac road for the last stretch to our riverside camp close to Trisuli Bazaar.
+Ride distance 56 km (35 miles) with 1500 metres of ascent and 1400 metres of descent.

 Day 11: Today, we tackle to the long, but steady climb up to the Kathmandu Valley rim - a 'Vertical Mile' involving 1600 metres of ascent over a distance of 16 km (10 miles).
 We follow a quiet road via Thansing Phat and then drop down from the north into Kathmandu, where we check in at our hotel.
 Ride distance 56 km (35 miles) with 1700 metres of ascent and 750 metres of descent.